 Thaler v.
 Perlmutter (D.D.C.
 2022).

 Complaint filed June 2, 2022.
 Thaler created an AI system called the Creativity Machine.
 He applied to register copyrights in the output he generated with it.
 The Copyright Office refused registration on the ground that AI output does not meet the “human authorship” requirement.
 (I explained that requirement in a previous blog post that explored the difference between human and AI creation of a work.
 He then sought judicial review.
 The district court granted summary judgment for the Copyright Office.
-In October, 2023, he filed an appeal to the District of Columbia Circuit Court of Appeals (Case no. 23-5233).
+(SeeA Recent Exit from Paradise.)
+In October, 2023, Thaler filed an appeal to the District of Columbia Circuit Court of Appeals (Case no. 23-5233).

 Doe v.
 GitHub, Microsoft, and OpenAI (N.D.
 Cal.
 2022)